boytchev/etudes/README.md

 # Études 3D
 This is a repository for the source code of various 3D programlets.

+### Neon tori [WebGL]
+Using shader to generate neonish shiny surface of a torus.
+Colour stripes are define by the direction of the reflection rays.
+[Live demo](https://boytchev.github.io/etudes/webgl/neon-tori.html).

 ### Snowing [Three.js]
 A simple model of snowing scene.
 The snowflake's texture is generated programmatically.
 [Live demo](https://boytchev.github.io/etudes/threejs/snowing.html).